 2. Add in the cinnamon, turmeric, ginger, cardamom, saffron, vanilla, and honey.

 3. Blend well using a hand blender for 30 to 60 seconds.
 If this is not available, a regular blender can be used.

 4. Take 1/2 cup of the lassi directly after a meal or between meals to boost the digestive fire, promote healthy gut flora, and reduce symptoms of gas and bloating.

 5. Store in an airtight jar in the refrigerator for 5 to 6 days.

 This recipe is great as is for Vata types and should be taken regularly after meals to reduce gas, bloating and constipation symptoms.

 Pitta types should replace the honey with maple syrup which is more cooling.
-If available they should use homemade yogurt, as this is more cooling and less sour than its store bought counterpart.
+If available you should use homemade yogurt, as this is more cooling and less sour than its store bought counterpart.

-Kapha types should use plain goat yogurt rather than cow yogurt, as this tends to be easier to digest.
-They can double the amount of cinnamon and ginger and add in a pinch of black pepper.
-If there is a strong Kapha imbalance such as congestion, cough, excessive mucus, excessive weight or obesity, one should reduce the amount of yogurt in half.
+Kapha types should use plain goat yogurt or non-dairy yogurt, rather than cow yogurt, and plain water to replace the coconut water.
+You can double the amount of ginger and add in a pinch of black pepper.
+If there is a strong Kapha imbalance such as congestion, cough, excessive mucus, excessive weight or obesity, you should cut the amount of yogurt in half.